SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 For each of these you should be able to accept the default of "Update the target" to the newer version of .NET which seems to work fine.

-### When compiling, you see: "Detected compiler newer than Visual Studio XXX, please update min version checking"
+### When compiling, you see: "Detected compiler newer than Visual Studio XXXX, please update min version checking"

 XXX is just whatever version of Visual Studio the branch was last successfully tested with.
-This can appear if you are using an even more recent version of Visual Studio (i.e. 2022 latest versions).
+This can appear if you are using an even more recent version of Visual Studio e.g. 2022 latest releases.
 It is just a warning and shouldn't cause any issues as VS2022 seems to be able to build the engine fine.
+I will keep trying to bump the version check to avoid the warning but new releases of VS2022 may trigger it again.

 ### When packaging HTML5 you see: **error CS1519: Invalid token '(' in class, struct, or interface member declaration**